uiceds/cee-492-project-2025-gasc/cee492_report.typ

   #v(0.3em)

-  While initial goals were to create a model that could directly use these equations, the complexity was too high given the available resourches.
+  While initial goals were to create a model that could directly use these equations, the complexity was too high given the available resources.
 As such, making the connection to these equations is left to future work.

   #v(0.3em)